SlowinskiPiotr/GeTallele/README.md

 * generate a circos plot with results of segmentation of all chromosomes [*lines 57-94*].
 Additionally, this part of the example provides a basic guidance on installing and using cirocs from whitin Matlab on macOS.
 The instructions provided in the guidance worked in (July 2020).

 ## Directory structure of the repository:
-* toolbox_v1 - folder with matlab functions that provide core and extended functionalites of the toolbox
+* toolbox_v1 - __the main GeTallele folder__, contains matlab functions that provide core and extended functionalites of the toolbox
   * external - folder with matlab tools by other developers (download from https://mathworks.com/matlabcentral/fileexchange/)
   * circos - folder with circos .conf and functions that convert GeTallele results into circos input files
 * example - folder with matlab script files containg walkthrough examples and files with example synthetic data